Ammonia (NH₃) Gas Removal from Industrial Air and Gas Streams

-Ammonia is produced or used across various industries particularly in fertilizer manufacturing, cold storage, wastewater treatment, and petrochemical processing.
-However, when released into air or process gas streams, it poses significant hazards: it is toxic, corrosive, and environmentally harmful.
+Ammonia is produced or used across various industries, particularly in fertilizer manufacturing, cold storage, wastewater treatment, and petrochemical processing.
+However, when released into the air or process gas streams, it poses significant hazards: Toxic, corrosive, and environmentally harmful.

 Impregnated Activated Carbon for Ammonia (NH₃) Removal

 In industrial air purification systems, the release of gaseous ammonia (NH₃) can be managed effectively with the use of impregnated activated carbon.
 These carbons are treated with acidic compounds (such as phosphoric or sulfuric acid) that chemically neutralize ammonia via a simple acid base reaction.
-The resulting ammonium salts are then stored securely within the pore structure of the carbon.
+Then, Ammonium salts store securely within the pore structure of the carbon.

 Unlike untreated carbon, which struggles to retain fast moving ammonia molecules due to their low affinity for standard adsorption sites, acid impregnated carbon overcomes this limitation.
 The ammonia is not just physically trapped but chemically converted and fixed within the media, making the process highly efficient and stable.